viam-labs/pubsub-mqtt-grpc/README.md

 This module implements the [viam-labs pubsub API](https://github.com/viam-labs/pubsub-api) in a viam-labs:service:mqtt-grpc model.
 With this service, you can interact with [MQTT](https://mqtt.org/) brokers to publish and subscribe to topics in your Viam projects.

+NOTE: This is a work in progress.
+At this time, subscribing is not working.

 ## Requirements